Casorati inequalities for Riemannian submersion along mixed distributions and their applications

 \section{Abstract}

-In this paper, we develop and introduce a Casorati inequality for Riemannian submersions involving the Casorati curvatures of both the vertical and horizontal distributions.
-A general form of the inequality is derived for Riemannian submersions between Riemannian manifolds, and the corresponding equality cases are completely characterised.
-As applications, we obtain the inequality for Riemannian submersions whose total spaces are real, complex, generalised Sasakian, Sasakian, cosymplectic, Kenmotsu, and almost $c(\alpha)$-space forms.
-For each theorem, we present illustrative examples.
-Some of these examples achieve equality, while others do not.
-Furthermore, these inequalities are derived for invariant, anti-invariant, slant, semi-slant, hemi-slant, and bi-slant Riemannian submersions.
+{ This paper introduces Casorati inequalities for the normalised scalar curvature and normalised Casorati curvature of vertical and horizontal distributions for Riemannian submersions between Riemannian manifolds.
+We completely characterise the equality cases from both algebraic and geometric perspectives.
+As applications, we derive the corresponding inequalities for Riemannian submersions from real, complex, and generalised Sasakian space forms, including Sasakian, cosymplectic, Kenmotsu, and almost $C(\alpha)$ space forms.
+We provide several examples to demonstrate the effectiveness and applicability of the results obtained.}